 Let it rise.
 Cover the bowl with something tight enough to keep it from drying out but loose enough that the gasses from the yeast can escape.
 I use a plate but any loose lid or even a piece of waxed paper would do fine.
 Let the dough rise for one to five hours (see Note below if the room is cold).
 Refrigerate the dough overnight or for up to five days.
 This will let the yeast work on the flour longer, making the bread taste better and rise more.

 Take the dough out of the bowl.
-When you are ready to bake the bread, grease one or two non-stick bread pans and a spatula with shortening, pan spray, or butter.
+When you are ready to bake the bread, grease one or two non-stick bread pans and a spatula with shortening or pan spray..
 Oil or flour your hands so the dough doesn't stick to them.
 Sprinkle a little flour on the dough, then use a serrated knife to cut it in half.
 Coax half the dough out of the bowl with the greased spatula.
 Try to keep the dough together without tearing it to preserve the progress the yeast has already made in making your dough rise.
 Sprinkle the other side of the dough with a little flour too.
 If you are only making one loaf, then return the rest to the refrigerator in the covered bowl.

 - See part 2 for how to shape the dough, let it rise, and bake your homemade bread.